 Barges on the Thames

 However, Charles moved away from straightforward representations of the British coastline and developed an interest in painting allegorical and mythological subjects beside the sea.
-He favoured compositions with a crowd of young women or water-nymphs dancing or running through the foreground and the ocean in the background.
+He favoured compositions with a crowd of young women or water-nymphs dancing or running against a seascape background.